Huber rings and valuation spectra: Huber rings

 The field $K = \Cp$ is important to keep in mind.
 By definition, $\Cp$ is the completion of an algebraic closure $\Qpbar$ of $\Qp$ with respect to the $p$-adic norm.
 The ring $A_0 = \OCp$ is a local ring whose norm topology is defined by the principal ideal $p\OCp$.
 This is {\em not} the topology defined by the maximal ideal

 Indeed, since $\Cp$ is algebraically closed we have $\frakm_{\OCp}^2 = \frakm_{\OCp}$.
 Therefore, the powers of $\frakm_{\OCp}$ do not shrink toward zero as the powers of $p\OCp$ do. \end{example}

-\begin{example} Let $K$ be a non-archimedean field with norm $\bnorm$.
+\begin{example} Let $K$ be a non-Archimedean field with norm $\bnorm$.
 Define

-This is called a Tate algebra in one variable, in honor of their role in Tate's rigid analytic geometry.
+This is called a Tate algebra in one variable, in honor of its role in Tate's rigid analytic geometry.
 It is a topological ring, with topology defined by a norm $\bnorm_{\Gauss}$

+that we first encountered in \eqref{eqn:gauss-norm}.
 This norm is called the \term{Gauss norm}, presumably because proofs that $\bnorm_{\Gauss}$ is multiplicative resemble proofs of Gauss's lemma on irreducibility of integer polynomials over the rational field.
 The topological ring $A$ is a Huber ring.
 A ring of definition is

 An ideal of definition is